fusioncharts/dev_centre_docs/getting-started/angular/angular/setting-data-source-using-url-in-angular.md

 1. The XML data has been within the `AppComponent` class.

-2. Stored the chart configuration in a XML object.
+2. Stored the chart configuration in an XML object.
 In the XML object:
     * The chart type has been set to `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * The width and height of the chart has been set in pixels.
     * The `dataFormat` is set as XML.